Menopause Diet Plan

 Day 5Overnight oats with chia seeds + mixed berriesMiso soup, edamame, brown rice bowlBaked chicken, quinoa, roasted root vegetables

-Exercise: The Non-Negotiable Companion
+Exercise: The widely recommended Companion

 Diet alone cannot compensate for the muscle loss and metabolic shift that accompanies menopause.
 Resistance training (weights, resistance bands, or bodyweight exercises) 2–3 times per week is essential for preserving muscle mass and maintaining bone density.
 Combine with 150 minutes of moderate cardiovascular activity weekly — walking, swimming, cycling — for comprehensive cardiovascular and metabolic health.